ti-oluwa/pysche/README.md

 ###### pysche.schedules.run_in_year

 This schedule is used to specify the year in which a task should run.
-It takes in an integer representing the year to run the task.
+It takes in an integer or string representing the year to run the task.

 ```python
 ...